 What is SIAE tax?

-The Italian music tax which you definitely need to have in place for your wedding.
-And we promise it is easier than it has ever been to get sorted!
+The Italian music tax you definitely need to have in place for your wedding.
+And we promise it’s easier than it has ever been to get sorted!

 What is SIAE tax?